 If your RFC does not permit you to perform the other work, you will be considered disabled by the SSA and you will qualify for disability benefits through the SSDI program.

-For more than 20 years injured Arkansans who can no longer perform the work they love have relied on Ken Kieklak.
-For a free and confidential SSD consultation call (479) 251-7767 today or contact us online.
+For more than twenty years, injured Arkansans who can no longer perform the work they love have relied on our team of Crawford County Social Security Disability lawyers to fight for the benefits they deserve.
+For a free and confidential SSD consultation, call (479) 316-0438 today or contact us online.